Dal-mzhang/REAL/README.md

 # Versions:
 REAL1.0, June  27, 2019

-see following changes in the tutorial
+The codes are improvded over time, see changes in the tutorial.